Reads and Re-reads-Benny Goodman’s 1938 Carnegie Hall Concert

 The idea to present Benny Goodman’s swing band and small groups in concert at Carnegie Hall originated with Wynn Nathanson, a publicist for the Camel Caravan CBS network radio show on which Goodman was then being presented, in late 1937.
 The basic idea had to be “sold” to impressario Sol Hurok, the man in charge of what was presented at Carnegie Hall.
 Once the concert was green-lighted by Hurok, its content had to be decided upon.
 As one might expect, there was a good bit of to-ing and fro-ing throughout the planning stages of the concert.
 Eventually, the format of the concert mostly included music played by the Goodman band and small groups, presented as it would be at any other venue where they appeared.
 There would be no specially commissioned long-form work premiered to commemorate this special event.
 This reflected the opinion of BG that he and his musicians were best at what they normally did day-to-day.

 But many other people had different opinions, and sought to make this special event more reflective of the evolution of jazz up to that moment.
 Indeed, they wanted to make the event more historic.
 These ideas ultimately evolved into the segments of the concert called “Twenty Years of Jazz,” and the “Jam Session.”
 It was most certainly historic that Afro-American musicians would and did appear onstage together with whites that night.
 The chill of Jim Crow in Manhattan that cold January evening was warmed a bit as jazz musicians of all colors performed together in the hallowed space of Carnegie Hall.
-The two Afro-American members of the Goodman entourage that were regularly presented by BG, pianist Teddy Wilson and vibraphonist Lionel Hampton, were joined by musicians from Duke Ellington’s band (alto/soprano saxist Johnny Hodges; trumpeter Cootie Williams; baritone saxist Harry Carney); and from Count Basie’s band (including Basie himself on piano; Walter Page on bass; Freddie Green on guitar; Lester Young on tenor sax; and Buck Clayton on trumpet).(At left, L-R: Benny Goodman; BG trombonist Vernon Brown; trumpeter Cootie Williams; soprano saxophonist Johnny Hodges rehearsing at Carnegie Hall.
+The two Afro-American members of the Goodman entourage who were regularly presented by BG, pianist Teddy Wilson and vibraphonist Lionel Hampton, were joined by musicians from Duke Ellington’s band (alto/soprano saxist Johnny Hodges; trumpeter Cootie Williams; baritone saxist Harry Carney); and from Count Basie’s band (including Basie himself on piano; Walter Page on bass; Freddie Green on guitar; Lester Young on tenor sax; and Buck Clayton on trumpet).(At left, L-R: Benny Goodman; BG trombonist Vernon Brown; trumpeter Cootie Williams; soprano saxophonist Johnny Hodges rehearsing at Carnegie Hall.
 At far left in the background at the piano is Jess Stacy.)(**)

 The eventual content and sequence of musical selections presented at the concert was arrived at by generally following certain traditions.
 Ms. Tackley cites to a source that compared the order of presentation followed by Goodman to that followed by Paul Whiteman in his famous !924 Aeolian Hall Concert, which in turn followed “standard variety (vaudeville) practice.”
 This resulted in Benny programming the “Twenty Years of Jazz” and the “Jam Session” segments in the first half of the concert.
 Also BG followed tradition by playing his blockbuster, the raucous “Sing, Sing, Sing,” including pianist Jess Stacy’s marvelous (and decidedly un-raucous) improvisation, as the last selection.
 He then played two encores: a rather quiet version of a rather quiet tune, “When Dreams Come True,” followed by “an unusually restrained rendition of “Big John Special.”